sapo83/sapo83/README.md

 R, python & bash.

 ### :question:  What's in my github?
 These are mostly personal projects.
-For example, #TidyTuesday contributions & research posters.
+For example, #TidyTuesday contributions, research posters, random code chunks/scripts.
 I'm always looking for fun, useful projects to work on.

 ### :coffee:  How to reach me:
 @ me on [Twitter](https://twitter.com/sapo83).
 I'm happy to chat about any of my projects & always open to feedback and/or collaborations!